retaildevcrews/AdaptiveCardTransformer/README.md

 ## Development Bot

-To run the Adaptive Card Transformer in a development bot, please refer to the [example README.md].
-The [example directory] supplies an example bot ([DocBot]), an [example API] as a backend service to facilitate conversation state and flow, as well as [example plugins] for the Adaptive Card Transformer to load and utilize.
+To run the Adaptive Card Transformer in a development bot, please refer to the [sample bot repo](https://github.com/retaildevcrews/wd-bot/tree/main).
+The sample bot repo supplies an example Teams bot ([DocBot](https://github.com/retaildevcrews/wd-bot/tree/main/src/bot)), an [example API](https://github.com/retaildevcrews/wd-bot/tree/main/src/api) as a backend service to facilitate conversation state and flow, as well as [example plugins](https://github.com/retaildevcrews/wd-bot/tree/main/src/plugins) for the Adaptive Card Transformer to load and utilize.

-[example directory]: ./example
-[example readme.md]: ./example/README.md
-[docbot]: ./example/bot
-[example api]: ./example/api
-[example plugins]: ./example/plugins

 ## Scripts and CI